Liesing says goodbye: the on-call bus doesn't come anymore!

 The Danube city benefits from a successful on-demand transport project, which is being intensified after positive tests.

 The innovative project “Wien Mobil Hüpfer”, which has been intended to support the mobility of citizens in the 23rd district, Liesing, since March 2022, will cease its services at the end of October.
 The evaluation of the three and a half year pilot project shows little additional benefit.
-Loud Vienna district newspaper was the main goal of the hopper to bring passengers via the app from so-called collection points to subway stations, shops or schools.
-Despite these efforts, only two passengers per hour used the service -oriented electric bus, which indicates inadequate demand and the decision of the Viennese lines to end the project in Liesing.
+Loud Vienna district newspaper The main aim of the hop was to take passengers from so-called collection points to subway stations, shops or schools using an app.
+Despite these efforts, on average only two passengers per hour used the service-oriented electric bus, which indicates insufficient demand and makes Wiener Linien's decision to end the project in Liesing understandable.

 SPÖ district leader Gerald Bischof expressed regret about the end of the offer, but showed understanding for the economic circumstances that led to this decision.
 The evaluation of the project found that the existing improvements in regular service in Liesing did not help the on-call bus to achieve the desired success.
 A detailed analysis of the figures will be presented after the hopper has been operational to shed more light on the reasons for the low usage.
 This information will be important for future public transport projects and will help avoid similar mistakes.